Bayoor/_GPA_Calculator/README.md

 The code was developed as part of my assessment for the FirstBank Tech Academy 2.0 Program.

 ## Code Structure Overview

-This program follows an Object-Oriented Approach, organized in different files.
+This program follows an Object-Oriented Approach, organized in different files and also maintain a clean and readable code structure

 ### Files

-- CourseModel.java: Defines the CourseModel class representing a course with its attributes.
+- GPACalculatorApp.java: The main entry point for the program, allowing users to input course details.
-- GPA.java: Contains the GPA class, which manages the GPA calculation and result display.
+- GPALogic.java: Contains the GPALogic class, that manages the GPA calculations and  displays result to the course in form of a table/tabular form.
-- App.javas: The main entry point for the program, allowing users to input course details.
+- CourseModel.java: Defines the CourseModel class that represent a course with its attributes.

 ### Formular used:

-`Quality point = course unit * grade unit`
+-Quality point = course unit * grade unit.
-`GPA = total quality point / total grade unit`
+-GPA = total quality point / total grade unit.